grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 ### **Language Gaps Being Worked On** 🔧

-**Currently no language gaps are identified.** Grapa has achieved complete functional equivalence with modern languages in all core language features:
+**🎉 MILESTONE ACHIEVED: No language gaps are identified.** Grapa has achieved **complete functional equivalence** with modern languages in all core language features and **surpasses them** in key areas:

 #### **✅ Completed Language Features**
 - **Exception Handling** - try/catch/finally blocks for structured error handling